Every region in France supports a large population of milk-giving animals which provide the raw material for French cheese.

-The image of cheese
+The image of French cheese

 People love cheese generally rather than any particular type.
-Overall, cheese therefore maintains a classy reputation with pride of place on the dinner table.
+Overall, French cheeses, therefore, maintains a classy reputation with pride of place on the dinner table.

-Characteristics of cheese consumption
+Characteristics of French cheese consumption

-Cheese is very common in dietary habits:
+Eating cheese is very common in French’s dietary habits:

 - 96% of French people eat cheese